How to: Plan ahead of Holiday season

 This is integral to overall inventory health but during a peak period it applies even more so.
 Although logistically a supply chain feeding in from a variety of locations requires a higher degree of organisation, it will prevent a full blown inventory emergency if one supplier becomes unable to fulfil their work.

 Late payment make life more difficult, and during the holiday period everyone wants to see their money ahead of the year end.
 Ensure your banking systems are optimised to make payments on time and efficiently.
-We are now offering PO financing, to help our clients hold onto liquid cash and ensure they have the inventory they need without feeling constricted.

 Let us know how you’ve best managed the holiday period as well as any Christmas inventory miracles!